Explore-Execute Chain: Towards an Efficient Structured Reasoning Paradigm: Experiments

 \subsection{Results}

-We demonstrate our framework's reasoning capabilities in mathematical experiments, where our training process fully realizes its structural benefits.
-In medical reasoning, we show that the framework has stronger zero-shot generalization and validate our efficient EF-SFT method.
-Finally, our test-time analysis confirms that the E²C framework maintains top performance while significantly reducing computational costs.

-\textbf{Mathematical Reasoning Benchmark Results} We conduct a sanity check comparing our E\textsuperscript{2}C models (Qwen3-8B/4B+E\textsuperscript{2}C-(SFT+RL)) against GRPO baselines, as shown in Tab.~\ref{tab:math_performance}.
+\textbf{Mathematical Reasoning Benchmark Results} We conduct a sanity check comparing our E\textsuperscript{2}C models (Qwen3-8B/4B+E\textsuperscript{2}C-(SFT+RL)) against GRPO baselines, as shown in Table~\ref{tab:math_performance}.
 Our approach outperforms the baselines by 1.5\% (8B) and 1.9\% (4B), validating the effectiveness of the decomposition strategy.
 Notably, while paradigm shifts typically risk performance degradation, our method successfully maintains and enhances model capability through careful training design.
 The full E\textsuperscript{2}C framework ultimately surpasses the GRPO baseline by leveraging the decomposed structure, establishing a solid foundation for efficient test-time scaling.

-Ablation studies in Tab.~\ref{tab:math_performance} reveal that E\textsuperscript{2}C-RL provides significant gains over E\textsuperscript{2}C-SFT+GRPO, with improvements of 3.8\% (8B) and 3.2\% (4B)on average accuracy, demonstrating that E\textsuperscript{2}C-RL effectively exploits the decomposition advantage.
-Furthermore, E\textsuperscript{2}C-SFT slightly outperforms the prompt-based baseline (Prompt-8B), confirming that structured training is essential for realizing the benefits of E\textsuperscript{2}C paradigm.
+Training-stage ablations (Table~\ref{tab:math_performance}, bottom rows) are analyzed in Section~\ref{sec:ablations}.